Malikazz/YegSecCTF_HSCTF_2020/ReverseEngineering/TooMuch/README.md

 **Why is this exploitable?**

-The problem is that the result of the multiplication could overflow, resulting in the allocation a small buffer, but width and height are actually extremely large numbers.
+The problem is that the result of the multiplication could overflow, resulting in the allocation of a small buffer, even when width and height are actually extremely large numbers.

 *What numbers should we use?*